-Say “relax, if you have got to the interview stage you have proved that the school is interested in you, the more you know about the school and the reason you want to go there, the better”.
+Try to reassure your child that they can relax; if they have got to the interview stage, they have proved that the school is interested in them as a candidate.
+The more they know about the school and the reason they want to go there, the better.

 Just like any interview, a good knowledge of the school, its history, its ethos and what type of experience it offers its students is vital.
 The staff at the school want to know that they are not just one on a list of schools at which you are trying to gain a place.
 Your child needs to be told: ‘Be yourself and understand that it is important for you to find a school that suits you and the interview is designed to find that out’.